brookmg/CovidAndroid/README.md

 ## Contribution

+* You can join the trello board made for managing this project using the link https://trello.com/b/4dE9nqno

 * Fork the repo
 * Checkout the `dev` branch ‼
 * Create a new branch `git checkout -b 'feat/$feature_name'`